 adjust volume and panning, and make other adjustments to the playback for each stave.

 The mixer is divided into a number of color-coded channel strips:

 You can display/hide the mixer by:

-sfz files are supported indirectly through a VST sampler, see SoundFonts.
+SFZ files are supported but only by using a VST sampler; see SoundFonts.

 This deactivates the plugin without removing it from the mixer.